chinsyo/awesome-swiftui/README.md

 * [Zaprogramiacz/MGFlipView](https://github.com/Zaprogramiacz/MGFlipView) - MGFlipView allows to create flipping view in easy way without worrying about flipping animation and flipping logic.
 * [VerticalTabView](https://github.com/lorenzofiamingo/SwiftUI-VerticalTabView) - 🔝 A native way to display paged vertical content in SwiftUI, using `TabView`.
 * [SwiftUIKit](https://github.com/youjinp/SwiftUIKit) - A collection of missing SwiftUI components

-*  [Building Widgets Using WidgetKit and SwiftUI](https://developer.apple.com/documentation/widgetkit/building_widgets_using_widgetkit_and_swiftui) - Create widgets to show your app’s content on the Home screen, with custom intents for user-customizable settings.
-*  [Fruta: Building a Feature-Rich App with SwiftUI](https://developer.apple.com/documentation/swiftui/fruta_building_a_feature-rich_app_with_swiftui) - Create a shared codebase to build a multiplatform app that offers widgets and an App Clip.

 ## Videos
 * [Format phone numbers in SwiftUI](https://www.youtube.com/watch?v=4SnmiWFvolM&ab_channel=WhatisiSwiftUI%3F) - What is iSwiftUI